-Trading can be compared more easily to chess than to… say, poker.
-That is because, as with chess, trades are made with all the previous moves in clear view.
+Trading can be compared more easily to chess than to poker.
+That is because, as with chess, we enter trades with all the previous moves in clear view.

 Also, as in chess, all previous moves when trading have a certain degree of relevance and effect –

-….moreover, each trading bar has a certain characteristic, a certain force, a certain power; as do individual chess pieces – the pawn versus the queen for example.
-The chart below asks: are there simularities to chess?
+Moreover, each trading bar has a particular characteristic, a specific force, an individual power; as do individual chess pieces – the pawn versus the queen for example.
+The chart below asks: are there similarities to chess?

-When we know these trading bar distinctions we have a chance at winning.
+When we know these trading bar distinctions, we have a chance at winning.
 But, as in chess, a game is not won by just knowing the capabilities of individual chess pieces.
-We need, more importantly, to know how the individual pieces (or bars in trading) support each other – the context – the confluence.
+We need, more importantly, to understand how the different parts (or bars in trading) support each other – the context – the confluence.